industrial-edge/machine-insight/README.md

 ## Configuration steps

-You can find the further information about the following steps in the [docs](docs/Installation.md)
+You can find further information about the following steps in the [Configuration](docs/Installation.md) documentation:
+- Configuration of Databus
+- Configuration of S7+ Connector via Common Configurator
-- Configuration for Device Scanner Service
+- Configuration of IIH Essentials
-- Configure PLC Connection (Databus, OPC UA Connector)
-- Configure Machine Insight
+- Configuration of Machine Insight

 ## Usage

-Once the set up is done with the Machine Insight Configurator, you can open the UI of the Machine Insight application.
+Once the setup is done, you can open the UI of the Machine Insight application.

-Select your device in the menu on the left side.
-In the overview tab you can see a Gantt chart and logbook records.
+Navigate to the asset which was configured to see the overview dashboard.

 The Gantt chart displays the following data:

 - Machine status based on configured status mapping
 - Current device status of PLC
-- Notification icons (alarm data, user program change, hardware configuration change, firmware update, textlist change, fail-safe program change)
+- Notification icons (alarm data, user program change, hardware configuration change, firmware update, textlist change, fail-safe program change etc.)

 ![Machine_Insight_Overview](/docs/graphics/Machine_Insight_Overview.PNG)

-> Hint: PLC notifications are collected for every ten seconds and diagnostic buffer data is collected for every minute.
-Therefore, you may experience a delay in the Gantt chart or in the logbook.
+> Hint: The Gantt chart updates each 15 seconds.

 The Gantt chart allows you to zoom in and view e.g. the machine status in detail.